ryuichiueda/slides_marp/advanced_vision/lesson3e.md

 ---
 ### CNN component 1: Convolutional layer

-- Apply a filter to a portion of the image (a "window" of n$\times$n pixels), add the output, replace it with a single value, and send it downstream (upper right).
+- Apply a <span style="color:red">filter</span> to a portion of the image (a "window" of n$\times$n pixels), add the output, replace it with a single value, and send it downstream (upper right).
 - Apply the filter by shifting it one pixel at a time (lower right). $\rightarrow$ Downstream also applies to the image.
-- To maintain the number of downstream pixels, pad the edges $\rightarrow$.
+    - To maintain the number of downstream pixels $\rightarrow$ pad the edges
     - Shifting by more than two pixels is also possible (the amount of shift is called the stride).

+![bg right:20% 90%](./figs/cnn_conv.png)

+---

 - Convolution operation (lower).
     - $\odot$: Hadamard product (element-wise multiplication).

-![bg right:20% 90%](./figs/cnn_conv.png)

 $\qquad\qquad$![w:660](./figs/cnn_calc.png)